Bramham Shadwell Federation Curriculum:

 Attainment and Progress is tracked termly for Reading, Writing and Maths.
-In other curriculum areas, Attainment is tracked by SLT and Progress is shared with parents through a termly Progress café in school.
+Progress is shared with parents through a termly Progress café in school.

 Monitoring Impact of the non-core curriculum:

-In non-core subject areas, curriculum impact is quantified by end of year assessment data where children are assessed as Emerging, Meeting or Greater Depth based on their understanding of knowledge and application of skills in each curriculum area.
-Each term, planning analysis, alongside outcomes from lesson observations and progress in books are triangulated against progression of skills documents to ensure that all children are provided with opportunities to achieve and that they are successful in achieving what is expected at their stage of learning.
+In non-core subject areas, curriculum impact is quantified by end of year assessment data where children are assessed as Emerging, Meeting or Exceeding based on their understanding of knowledge and application of skills in each curriculum area.
+Each term, planning analysis, alongside outcomes from lesson observations and progress in books are triangulated against progression documents to ensure that all children are provided with opportunities to achieve and that they are successful in meeting what is expected at their stage of learning.

 The impact of the non-core curriculum is monitored during and after each lesson through ongoing formative assessment; the embedded Feedback Five process helps children to make immediate progress.
-The Question, Action, or Challenge aspect of the Marking and Feedback Policy should be used in all subjects, where appropriate, in order to further a child’s understanding.
-For example, it could be used to support Greater Depth children accessing challenges and those children who have found a particular concept tricky are provided with another opportunity to demonstrate their understanding.
+The Question, Action or Challenge aspect of marking supports Greater Depth children accessing challenges and those children who have found a particular concept tricky to have another chance to demonstrate their understanding.